Modern Force Feedback

 VPforce Configurator writes settings directly to firmware: centering force, damping, friction, motor limits, travel adjustment, and multiple onboard profiles per aircraft.
 These adjustments run entirely on hardware with no background applications required.

-Complete Plug-and-Play Base or DIY Motor Kits
+DIY Motor Kits

 What Pilots Are Saying